Requirements and Courses

 - Research: The advancement of medicine/dentistry hinges on an understanding of basic research.
 Many research opportunities are available to you in the biology, chemistry, physics, and psychology departments.

-- Study abroad: Foreign travel adds immeasurably to your education.
-However, early planning–particularly for laboratory science courses– is necessary to avoid delaying your application to medical/dental school.
+- Education (Study) abroad: Foreign travel adds immeasurably to your education.
+However, early planning—particularly for laboratory science courses—is necessary to avoid delaying your application to medical/dental school.

-Most premedicine students graduate with 32 credits, similar to other students.
+Most prehealth students graduate with 32 credits, similar to other students.
 While you will not necessarily have additional course requirements, you do need to be mindful of what courses you take and when you take them.
+Students may have to take more than 32 credits to finish up all of the various prehealth requirements unless they have pre-College credit (such as AP/IB/Dual Enrollment Courses), take summer classes, and/or major in Biology or Chemistry.

 If you use an AP/IB credit for a course, consider taking an upper level course in the discipline.
-Among the premedicine prerequisite/recommended courses, AP/IB credits for calculus, chemistry, psychology, and statistics are accepted.
+Among the prehealth prerequisite/recommended courses, AP/IB credits for calculus, chemistry, psychology, and statistics are accepted.
+We recommend that you take an upper-level course in that discipline.

-You may designate a premedicine course pass/fail only if you retake the course, and you may only earn credit for a course once.
-Know that medical or dental school admissions use grades from your premedicine courses to compute your science GPA, so it is often better for you to keep the grade and do well on a subsequent upper level course in the same discipline as it demonstrates resilience and your ability to learn from mistakes, two qualities highly valued by medical school admissions.
+You may designate a prerequisite course pass/fail only if you retake the course, and you may only earn credit for a course once.
+Know that medical or dental school admissions use grades from your prerequisite courses to compute your science GPA, so it is often better for you to keep the grade and do well on a subsequent upper level course in the same discipline as it demonstrates resilience and your ability to learn from mistakes, two qualities highly valued by medical and professional school admissions.